» Site Map

 The Louise Margaret Hospital

-The Louise Margaret Hospital was annexed to the CMH and cared for pre and post natal women and their babies.
+The Louise Margaret Hospital was annexed to the CMH and integrated with the Unit in 1984 and cared for pre and post natal women and their babies.
 There was also a special care baby unit (SCBU).

 The Louise Margaret Hospital opened in 1898 and its function was initially to care for the wives and children of servicemen.
 It was named after Princess Louise Margaret, the Duchess of Connaught whose husband was the Duke of Connaught who was at the time the GOC of Aldershot Command (cited in the book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
 S) by Juliet Piggott).